gilles-danjou/pinf/docs/Design/Foundation.md

         }
     }

+Files can be referenced for arbitrary revisions and versions (via source control revisions and tags) by substituting `{rev}` and `{path}`.

-It is sufficient for a package to specify the following minimal repository information where the remainder of the repository properties may be systematically derived by catalog authors.
+It is sufficient for a package to specify the following minimal repository information where the remainder of the repository properties may be systematically derived based on the URL's hostname.

     package.json ~ {
         "repositories": [
             {
-                "type": "git",
                 "url": "git://github.com/cool-tv/very.git",
                 "path": "packages/yourPackage"
             }